jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-junior-resident.md

   because if you screw that up, you will be famous.
 Let everyone do their job while you calmly confirm imaging and mentally rehearse.
 Don't operate on the wrong side.

+## Closing

+**Closing the dura.** If using pericardial implant for decompressive craniectomy, lay it down so that later cranioplasty dissection doesn't go into brain.
+Fit the inlay around the temporal angle before worrying about frontal/parietal layout.
+Don't cheat yourself.